-During the final two classes, December 10, 17th, we will have class presentations, approx. 10 minutes per person, 5 minute overview of project, 5 minute class discussion critiquing the work.
+During the final classes, we will have presentations, approx. 10 minutes per person, 5 minute overview of project, 5 minute class discussion critiquing the work.
 You can use the Web to illustrate your project with images, diagrams, examples, etc.

 Assignments and Grading

 All reading will be from the instructor's "Multimedia: From Wagner to Virtual Reality," (co-edited by Randall Packer and Ken Jordan), as well as the companion Website located at artmuseum.net.
-The book is available at Amazon.com.
-Be sure and purchase the paperback expanded edition.
+The book can be purchased through Amazon.com.